furibec/furibec.github.io/_pages/cv.md

 - **MATLAB**: random fields, polynomial chaos, and spectral stochastic finite elements - [matlabcentral](https://mathworks.com/matlabcentral/profile/authors/2912338) (code maintenance level: *low*).

 ### Personal life
 Outside of my work, I am passionate about nature and arts: I like hiking and wandering in forests and mountains.
 I have been pursuing the art of Bonsai since 2010, and doing it more seriously since discovering [Bonsai Mirai](https://live.bonsaimirai.com/).
-For a couple of years now, I have been practizing Yoga (Iyengar).
+For a couple of years now, I have been practicing Yoga (Iyengar).
 I also enjoy anime, running, and art museums.